 Though the end goal is the same — to help pay for college — everyone’s investment strategy may not be the same and can even differ greatly based on unique circumstances, financial constraints, timelines, and overall savings goals.
-If you have a longer timeframe to save and grow your money, you might want to choose an age-based option that is a simple, all-in-one option.
-If you’re an experienced investor, you might choose a multi-fund option you’ll review and change periodically.
-If your child’s nearing college and you’ve been saving for a while, a principal protected investment might be the best choice.
+If you are looking for an investment portfolio customized for your student’s expected enrollment year, you might want to choose an Enrollment Year Investment Portfolio.

-These investment options seek to provide investment portfolios for account owners who prefer to select an investment portfolio for its specific asset allocation.
-Each multi-fund investment portfolio is allocated to multiple underlying funds and/or a funding agreement and has a different investment objective and investment strategy.
-The allocations in the multi-fund investment portfolios do not change automatically as the beneficiary ages as they do in the Age-Based Investment Options.
+These investment portfolios provide account owners with the opportunity to select an investment portfolio for its specific asset allocation.
+Each Multi-Fund Investment Portfolio is allocated to multiple underlying funds and/or a funding agreement and has a different investment objective and investment strategy.
+The allocations in the Multi-Fund Investment Portfolios do not change automatically as the beneficiary ages as they do in the Enrollment Year Investment Portfolio.

-These investment options are each invested solely in shares of a single underlying fund.
-For those investment portfolios invested in an underlying fund, their performance is entirely reliant on the performance of that underlying fund and may be more volatile than the age-based investment option or the multi-fund investment options.
+These investment portfolios are each invested solely in shares of a single underlying fund.
+Since their performance is entirely reliant on the performance of that underlying fund, they may be more volatile than the Enrollment Year Investment Portfolios or the Multi-Fund Investment Portfolios.
 You should be aware that participants do not own shares of the underlying funds directly.
-This option may be good for people who are interested in the specific single fund.
+These portfolios may be good for people who are interested in the specific single fund.

 These investment portfolios seek to preserve capital and provide a stable return.
 These portfolios may be good for individuals with a lower risk tolerance or a shorter timeframe to save.